alonronin/mockingoose/README.md

 Allows passing a function in order to return the result.

 You will be able to inspect the query using the parameter passed to the function.
 This will be either a Mongoose [Query](https://mongoosejs.com/docs/api.html#Query) or [Aggregate](https://mongoosejs.com/docs/api.html#Aggregate) class, depending on your usage.

+You can use [snapshots](https://jestjs.io/docs/en/snapshot-testing) to automatically test that the queries sent out are valid.

 ```js
 // __tests__/user.test.js
 import mockingoose from 'mockingoose';